1 / 12

 Overview

-Cistus albidus is a compact, evergreen shrub in the Cistaceae family, growing 3–5 feet (90–150 cm) tall and 3–5 feet (90–150 cm) wide with a dense, rounded habit.
-Leaves are opposite, ovate to elliptic, 1.5–2.5 inches (4–6 cm) long, sessile, thick-textured, covered on both surfaces with dense white-grey stellate hairs that give the entire plant a pale, whitish-grey appearance — the basis for the epithet albidus.
-Flowers are 2–2.5 inches (5–6 cm) across with five crinkled, tissue-paper-textured petals in pink to pale lilac-pink with a yellow staminal boss at the centre.
-Individual flowers last a single day, opening in the morning and dropping petals by evening, but new flowers open daily over a 4–6 week period.
-The species is adapted to fire-prone Mediterranean garigue and maquis habitats — seeds have hard coats that require heat scarification for germination, and the aromatic resinous foliage is flammable.
-The resin (labdanum) has a warm, ambery scent detectable on warm days.
-Tolerates drought, heat, poor soil, alkaline conditions, and coastal exposure.
-Does not tolerate waterlogged soil, humid conditions, or temperatures below approximately 15°F (-9°C).
-Short-lived — plants typically decline after 8–12 years and are best replaced rather than renovated, as they do not regenerate from hard pruning into old wood.
+Cistus albidus is a compact evergreen shrub in the rockrose family (Cistaceae) reaching 3-5 feet (90-150 cm) tall and wide with a dense rounded mounding habit.
+Leaves are opposite, ovate to elliptic, 1.5-2.5 inches (4-6 cm) long, sessile (no petiole), thick-textured, and covered on both surfaces with dense white-grey stellate (star-shaped, branched) hairs that give the entire plant a pale ashy-grey appearance and gave the species its epithet albidus, Latin for whitish.
+Flowers are 2-2.5 inches (5-6 cm) across with five crinkled tissue-paper-textured petals in pink to pale lilac-pink and a yellow staminal boss at the center.
+Each flower lasts a single day: petals open in the morning and drop by evening, but new flowers open daily over a 4-6 week period from May through June, so a mature shrub may carry dozens of fresh flowers each morning during peak bloom.
+The single-day flower lifespan combined with the daily replacement is a Cistaceae family character (shared with Helianthemum and the other rockroses) tied to the genus reproductive strategy of high pollen production and self-incompatibility.
+The species is adapted to fire-prone Mediterranean garrigue and maquis habitats: seeds have hard impermeable coats that require heat scarification (typically from wildfire heat) for germination, and the aromatic resinous foliage is flammable and contributes to the fire-cycle ecology of the native habitat.
+The labdanum resin produced by glandular trichomes on the foliage releases a warm ambery scent on hot days and has a long historical record of use in perfumery (collected from Cistus species across the Mediterranean by herding goats through the shrubs and then combing the resin from the goats' hair).
+Drought tolerance, heat tolerance, alkaline soil tolerance, and coastal exposure tolerance follow from the Mediterranean origin.
+The species does not tolerate waterlogged soil, humid air, or temperatures below approximately 15°F (-9°C), which restricts cultivation in the Pacific Northwest to the warmest driest microsites with sharp drainage.
+Plants are short-lived for a shrub, declining after 8-12 years, and replacement is the standard renovation approach because the species does not regenerate from cuts into bare leafless wood.

 Native Range

-Planted in Mediterranean-style gardens, gravel gardens, and dry banks, spaced 3–4 feet (90–120 cm) apart.
-Effective as an informal low hedge in dry, well-drained sites.
-Tolerates coastal wind and salt spray.
-Combines with lavender, rosemary, Phlomis, and other Mediterranean shrubs.
-In the Pacific Northwest, restricted to the driest, warmest microsites with alkaline, well-drained soil.How to Identify
+Used in Mediterranean-style gardens, gravel gardens, and dry banks at 3-4 foot (90-120 cm) spacing, where the drought-tolerant Mediterranean character matches the planting style.
+The species works as an informal low hedge in dry, well-drained sites, and coastal wind and salt-spray tolerance suit it to seaside plantings.
+Combinations with lavender, rosemary, Phlomis, Cistus x purpureus, and other Mediterranean shrubs build a drought-adapted shrub border.
+In the Pacific Northwest, cultivation is restricted to the driest, warmest microsites with alkaline well-drained soil, since the cool wet maritime climate reduces plant life relative to the Mediterranean home range.How to Identify

 Appearance